stefanbringuier/ORB-LAMMPS-PATCH/README.md

 pair_coeff * * orb-v1 <species-symbol-1> <species-symbol-2> ...
 ```

 The species should be the atomic symbol and ordered such that they follow LAMMPS type id sequence.
 If you provide the keyword `gpu` it should try to run on the GPU if one is available, otherwise the inference will be done on the CPU.
 The path to the `orb_driver.py` file is needed.
 You can copy this from either the [patch](patch) or the [example](example) folders.
-You do not need to modify `orb_driver.py` unless you are need custimization of finding the GPU flag isn't being passed properly.
+You do not need to modify `orb_driver.py` unless you are need custimization or finding the GPU flag isn't being passed properly.
+> I was seeing the GPU utilized when using the `gpu` flag, but then when I ran on another system I had to manually edit the `orb_driver.py` to just use the `gpu`.

 ### Model options